OpenTails/CRUMPET-Android/README.md

 We are creating Casual Mode by sending the moves at the appropriate time.
 However in the latest firmware, it is possible to let the tail receive on composite command to do this itself.
 Please see the Protocol Document for syntax.

-## MOVE DESIGNER - As yet uncreated

-See the Protocol Doc for methods of describing moves, and how to send them to the Tail.

-I've been imagining a screen with a tail viewed as if your looking back at the person wearing it.
-The tip of the tail is in the centre of the screen.
-With a mouse, you drag it one way or the other, and it "springs" back and the other way creating a pattern.
-If you want a shorter move, you just let it go a shorter distance.
-Or a higher way, drag it higher.
-See what i mean?
-And it has a kind of gravity keeping it moving until it comes to rest.
-Something like that.

 ## NOTIFICATIONS

 Notifications will available once we are hooked in to the phone notification system This is not part of the project until the other two modes are complete.

 # How To Compile The App